10.11. Events, Event Handlers and the audit trail¶

 To read more about HTTP POST event handlers in the audit trail, please go to the Developer Documentation.

-All fields that are displayed in the Past Activity page have an associated, single column, index.
+All fields that are displayed in the Activity Log page have an associated, single column, index.
 The sole exception is the Summary / message field, in order to limit database/table size.

-When using the database event handler, SFTPPlus will store / update the newly generated events in the database.
+When using the database event handler, SFTPPlus will store / update the newly generated events in an SQLite3 database file.

 As each installation will have its own data and log retention policy, SFTPPlus will not delete any event.

 This can result in a database which will continuously grow in size.

 We assume that each site administrator will set the auto-delete feature to manage the size of the database.